Aliases for GEN1 Gene

 GeneCards Summary for GEN1 Gene

 GEN1 (GEN1, Holliday Junction 5' Flap Endonuclease) is a Protein Coding gene.
-Diseases associated with GEN1 include Xeroderma Pigmentosum, Group G and Nasopharyngitis.
-Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-Loop Structures.
+Diseases associated with GEN1 include Xeroderma Pigmentosum, Group G and Tick-Borne Relapsing Fever.
+Among its related pathways are Homologous DNA Pairing and Strand Exchange and Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA).
 GO annotations related to this gene include nuclease activity and crossover junction endodeoxyribonuclease activity.
 An important paralog of this gene is FEN1.

 UniProtKB/Swiss-Prot for GEN1 Gene